bcdev/zappend/docs/config.md

 ## `slice_source`

 Type _string_.
-The fully qualified name of a class or function that provides a slice source for each slice item.
+The fully qualified name of a class or function that receives a slice item as argument(s) and provides the slice dataset.
 If a class is given, it must be derived from `zappend.api.SliceSource`.
-If a function is given, it must return an instance of  `zappend.api.SliceSource`.
+If the function is a context manager, it must yield an `xarray.Dataset`.
+If a plain function is given, it must return any valid slice item type.
 Refer to the user guide for more information.

 ## `slice_engine`